 - xiv.
 The company has not appointed any Internal Auditor.
 Hence, no internal audit reports are available for our consideration.
 The Company has explained that its internal control procedures involve reasonable internal checking of its financial records, given the nature and extent of transactions it has entered into during the year, which is considered adequate under the circumstances; - xv.
-The company has not entered into any non-cash transactions with directors or persons connected with him; - xvi, a) The company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934 (2 of 1934); - b) The company has not conducted any Non-Banking Financial or Housing Finance activities during the year; - c) The company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India; - d) According to the information and explanations provided to us during the course of audit, the Group (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016) does not have any CIC; - xvii.
-The company has not incurred cash losses in current financial year. - xviii.
-Previous statutory auditors of the company have resigned after completion of their period and after signing the balance sheet for the last financial year ending 31.03.2021.
-However, no issues, objections or concerns have been raised by the outgoing auditors; - xix.
+The company has not entered into any non-cash transactions with directors or persons connected with him; - xvi. a) The company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934 (2 of 1934); - b) The company has not conducted any Non-Banking Financial or Housing Finance activities during the year; - c) The company is not a Core Investment Company (CIC) as defined in the regulations made by the Reserve Bank of India; - d) According to the information and explanations provided to us during the course of audit, the Group (as per the provisions of the Core Investment Companies (Reserve Bank) Directions, 2016) does not have any CIC; - xvii.
+The company has incurred cash losses amounting to ₹2.15 Crores for the period 01.04.2023 to 31.03.2024 as well as cash losses of ₹32.43 Crores in the immediately preceding financial year; - xviii.
+There has been no resignation of Statutory Auditors during the year under consideration; - xix.
 On the basis of the financial ratios, ageing and expected dates of realization of financial assets and payment of financial liabilities, other information accompanying the financial statements, the auditor's knowledge of the Board of Directors and management plans, we are of the opinion that material uncertainty exists as on the date of the audit report regarding meeting its liabilities.
-The company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date;
+The company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date; - xx.
+Provisions of section 135 of the Companies Act, relating to Corporate Social Responsibility, are not applicable on the company.
+Therefore, the provisions of Clause (xx) of paragraph 3 of the Order are not applicable to the Company.